bserdar/watermelon/readme.md

  * --mdir dir: Each --mdir option will define a directory under which modules can be found.
 Each module has the name of the last component of the directory it is in.
- * someModule.someFunc: The function to run.
+ * someModule someFunc: The module and function to run.
 This will build and load the module `someModule` under one of the `--mdir`s, and then execute the function `someFunc` in that module.